mwduncan2018/SafeAppDemoAutomation/README.md

 ```diff
 + @FindAll({ @FindBy(name="blackops"), @FindBy(id="mw3"), @FindBy(className="btn-warning") })
 ```
-## Picocontainer - Scenario Context
+## Scenario Context
 ###### Sharing test state between step definitions can be done using picocontainer (http://www.thinkcode.se/blog/2017/04/01/sharing-state-between-steps-in-cucumberjvm-using-picocontainer).
-Picocontainer will invisibly handle the dependency injection that allows shared state among steps.
+Picocontainer will invisibly handle the dependency injection that allows shared state between the steps of a scenario.
 To use picocontainer, do the following.
 ###### 1) Create a ScenarioContext class
 ###### 2) Each step definition class has a private ScenarioContext class.
 ###### 3) Each step definition class has a constructor that takes ScenarioContext as a parameter and assigns it to the private ScenarioContext.